System Size and Flavour Dependence of Chemical Freeze-out Temperatures in ALICE Data from pp, pPb and PbPb Collisions at LHC Energies: Model and Data Preparation

-The initial SCE analysis followed the same procedure than the early GCE trial, however, the following procedures were not performed for the GCE approach due to the deterioration of the quality of its fits across all three collision systems.
+The initial SCE analysis follows the same procedure than the early GCE trial, however, the following procedures are not performed for the GCE approach due to the deterioration of the quality of its fits across all three collision systems.
 A similar approach was presented in \cite{pp_SCE_ALICE, Vytautas_Kalweit}, with a notable difference in the manner in which the pion yields were calculated in the thermal model.
-In our case, the pion, and all other, yields were based on experimental values measured over a single unit of rapidity around mid-rapidity.
+In our case, the pion, and all other, yields are based on experimental values measured over a single unit of rapidity around mid-rapidity.
+Additionally, Ref. \cite{Cleymans_2021} also presented an independent SCE HRG model analysis with and without the use of S-matrix corrections.
+In the context of the present letter, this latter approach is not employed.